Adopting a vegan diet often goes one of 2 ways.

 While not super nutritious overall, they’re great if you’re struggling to eat enough calories and already have your nutrition mostly taken care of.

-Grains don’t really fill you up, so it’s easy to eat as much as you need.
+Grains don’t really fill you up that well, so it’s easy to eat as much as you need.

 One special mention – seitan: If you haven’t had seitan before, it’s a vegan meat substitute made from vital wheat gluten (the protein in wheat).
 Not only is it high calorie, it’s almost all protein.